hapijs/hapi/docs/Reference.md

     - `length` - the header value.
 Must match the actual payload size.
 - `vary(header)` - adds the provided header to the list of inputs affected the response generation via the HTTP 'Vary' header where:
     - `header` - the HTTP request header name.
+- `location(uri)` - sets the HTTP 'Location' header where:
+    - `uri` - an absolute or relative URI used as the 'Location' header value.
+If a relative URI is provided, the value of the server
+      [`location`](#server.config.location) configuration option is used as prefix.
 - `created(location)` - sets the HTTP status code to Created (201) and the HTTP 'Location' header where:
     `location` - an absolute or relative URI used as the 'Location' header value.
 If a relative URI is provided, the value of the server [`location`](#server.config.location) configuration option is used as prefix.
 Not available in the `Redirection`